skip to primary navigation skip to content

 How will I learn to teach history well?

-by doing it.
+By doing it.
 You will be in schools for most of the course.
 We also get you teaching whole classes straightaway.
 This means that you will have plenty of real experience to reflect on and talk about, and we can diagnose your strengths and weaknesses early.
 That way, your school-based mentor can work with you to create targets and negotiate your personalised programme to help you improve.

-by talking about your own practice, reflecting on it and analysing it with others.
+By talking about your own practice, reflecting on it and analysing it with others.
 Learning to teach all pupils really well is extremely challenging.
 You cannot see everything you need to see if you are on your own.
-So you will talk about your practice with other trainees, with your mentor in school, with course tutors and with other history teachers.
+So you will talk about your practice with other PGCE students, with your mentor in school, with course tutors and with other history teachers.
 You will learn to use supportive criticism from others.
 You will learn to evaluate your practice by looking at the quality of your pupils’ historical knowledge and historical thinking using different types of assessment and research.

-by experimenting and innovating in order to solve challenging problems.
+By experimenting and innovating in order to solve challenging problems.
 Not all pupils want to learn history.
 Some don't see the point.
 Many love it, but find it extremely hard.
 They can easily be discouraged.
 What are you going to do about those problems?
 A basic ethic of the Cambridge history course is that history is vital for all pupils, so giving up or copping out of teaching the pupils who struggle is not an option.
 And 'dumbing down' is not acceptable either.
 There are also other challenges.
 These can be intellectual, practical or moral: How do I help a pupil to argue rigorously?
 How do I get an under-achieving sixth former to read widely?
 Can 13-year-olds understand the concept of evidence?
 Does it matter?
 What should we prioritise when making tough content choices within limited curriculum time?
 How can I convince pupils that learning about the conflict between Church and State in the 12th to 13th centuries matters?
 How should we handle students' emotional distress or anger when dealing with sensitive and controversial issues in the past?

-by discovering how others have done it and joining their debates.
+By discovering how others have done it and joining their debates.
 History teachers do not work in isolation.
 They are part of a vast professional community containing many determined history teachers trying to solve problems.
 History teachers have worked for decades to try to make more pupils more knowledgeable about the past and fascinated by its study.
 That community is also dependent on other, overlapping communities, such as academic historians, education researchers, archaeologists and many others from museums to the British Film Institute to local history societies to international organisations working with history teachers in post-conflict regions of the world.
 These communities generate debate, ideas and research.
 To become part of the profession of history teaching is to get to know those debates, and, as soon as possible, to join them.

 This is why you will be expected to read a great deal, and also why you will be trained to write rigorously and engagingly.
 You need not only to produce exciting, high quality resources for your pupils; you must learn to write for a range of other audiences.